 The rules for landing are almost identical to that of take-off, but in reverse order:

-- Close the the ground, turns should be gentle and well coordinated using the rudder. - Stay above 500ft until on final approach to the runway - Approach the runway at approximately 70 knots. - Touch down on the two main wheels at 55kts.
+- Close the the ground, turns should be gentle and well coordinated using the rudder. - Stay above 500ft until on final approach to the runway - Approach the runway at approximately 70 knots.

 7.8.
 LET'S FLY